Goldfish Swim Bladder Disorder Treatments

 Add two teaspoons of Aquarium Salt and the same amount of unscented pure Epsom salts per gallon to the water.

-If the water temperature is very cold, sub 55oF (13oC), warm the water gradually over several days by 15oF (8oC).
+If the water temperature is very cold, sub 13oC (55oF), warm the water gradually over several days by 8oC ( 15oF).

-Aim for a temperature around 68oF (20oC) or higher.
+Aim for a temperature around 20oC (68oF) or higher.

-If this treatment fixes the problem after a day or two, feed a small amount of live food to the fish.
+If this treatment fixes the problem after a day or two, feed the fish a small amount of live food.
 Include some green food such as cooked, shelled peas that have been crushed.
+I find blanket weed is a readily accepted green food.
 Make sure this passes through the fish before further feeding.

-Slowly increase the amount of food, feeding only live food and green peas for at least a week before introducing the fish back into its aquarium or pond.
-First test the water pH and nitrate levels and check the food you are using.
-If in any doubt about its freshness throw it out otherwise the condition will quickly return.
+Slowly increase the amount of food, feeding only live food and greens for at least a week before introducing the fish back into its aquarium or pond.
+First, test the water pH and nitrate levels and check the food you are using.
+If there is any doubt about its freshness, throw it out, otherwise the condition will quickly return.

-If the fish doesn't improve after a few days, different treatment will be required depending on what has occurred over the first few days.
+If the fish doesn't improve after a few days, different treatments will be required depending on what has occurred over the first few days.

-If the fish has passed waste the problem may be bacterial, or the swim bladders have been permanently damaged.
+If the fish has passed waste the problem may be bacterial, or the swim bladders may be permanently damaged.

 Seachem Kanaplex Antibacterial Medication

 Treat the fish with an antibacterial treatment such as Seachem KanaPlex Fungal & Bacterial Fish Disease medication.
-If this doesn't cure the problem after a few days, the condition may be permanent.
+The condition may be permanent if this doesn't cure the problem after a few days.

-Despite your best efforts, you aren't always going to be successful treating your Goldfish.
+Despite your best efforts, you aren't always going to be successful in treating your Goldfish.

 If your fish is floating upwards and is having difficulty swimming normally, this is usually caused by a poor diet.
 A few days without food and a change in diet will usually remedy the situation.